Freely-Given-org/Biblelator/Documentation/Development.md

     some cross-platform behaviours have been found to be inconsistent.

-4. Internationalised
+4. Internationalisation

     Like the Bible Organisational System (BibleOrgSys) that Biblelator is based on top of, this Bible editor is designed to (eventually) be flexible enough to handle different versification systems, different combinations and orders for Bible books, etc.

-5. Downplaying chapters and verses

-    I don't like the over-emphasis of chapters and verses.
-I'm much more interested in semantic structure such as phrases, clauses, sentences, and paragraphs.
-So Biblelator is designed to downplay chapter and verse boundaries as much as possible (yet keep them available for those who do value them).
+    Some preparation work has already been done in the program to allow translations of menus, etc., to match your Operating System locale/language, but no translations have been started yet.

+    No attempts have beem made yet to handle complex fonts or right-to-left languages.

+5. More control of child window placement

+    Biblelator tries to allow the user to place the main window and child windows anywhere on a multi-screen system, but with tools to easily find child windows if they get covered.

 6. Use of colour

     Biblelator tries to use colour effectively to help distinguish the various different types of windows, as well as to distinguish various kinds of fields within documents.
+(Much more use of colour and stylesheets is expected in future versions.)

 7. Use of autocompletion and autocorrection

-    Biblelator tries to use autocompletion of words and other modern helps to assist the translation to work more efficiently.
+    Biblelator tries to use autocompletion of words and other modern helps to assist the translators to work more efficiently.

+8. Use of keyboard shortcuts

+    Biblelator aims to (eventually) make it very efficient for users to edit Bibles if they are prepared to invest a little time and energy into learning keyboard shortcuts for navigating around Bibles and around the most commonly used menu entries.
+(Keyboard shortcuts will eventually be customisable by the user.)

+9. Downplaying chapters and verses

+    I don't like the over-emphasis of chapters and verses in Bibles.
+I'm much more interested in semantic structure such as phrases, clauses, sentences, paragraphs, and sections.
+So Biblelator is designed to downplay chapter and verse boundaries as much as possible (yet keep them available for those who do value them).

-8. Including book introductions
+10. Including book introductions

     Biblelator considers a book introduction as chapter "zero", and considers anything before verse one in a chapter (e.g., a section heading), as verse "zero".
 It should be as easy and convenient to edit introductions as actual Bible text.

-9. Including other front and back matter
+11. Including other front and back matter

     Biblelator is aware of front and back matter (e.g., Bible introduction, glossary, etc.) and knows to treat them differently than books containing chapters and verses.

-10. More control of child window placement

-    Biblelator tries to allow the user to place the main window and child windows anywhere on a multi-screen system, but with tools to easily find child windows if they get covered.
+12. Protecting your work

+    We currently use AutoSave to save regular copies of your Bible editing and plan to use (optional of course) remote storage in the cloud in the future to provide assurance that program bugs or power or computer failures won't lose lots of work.

+    WARNING: Of course, being an early tester increases the risk that you'll be the one to discover a new bug, but the developer is currently using Biblelator for his own Bible translation work.

-11. Prototype implementation
+13. Prototype implementation

     All of the existing code is considered as "prototype/proof-of-concept", i.e., it has not been optimised for speed and software simplicity (refactoring), but rather to get the program working.
-Note that not all settings can be adjusted from the menus in the prototypes -- some must be adjusted by editing settings files or changing program code.
+Note that not all settings can be adjusted from the menus in the prototypes -- some must be still be adjusted by editing settings files or changing program code.

     After version one is released, only then will time and resources be spent on getting it working more efficiently.
 Also, after version one, new versions will provide a path to